LevInteractive/dockerized-drupal-starter/README.md

 ## Continuous Integration

-Ideally, our CI will accomplish the following:
+Ideally, the CI will accomplish the following:

 1. Build the latest docker image and push it to a registery.
-There are a few differnt registeries you can go with.
+There are a few different registries you can go with.
 Some popular options being:
      * [Docker Hub](https://hub.docker.com/)
      * [GitLab](https://about.gitlab.com/)
      * [Google Cloud](https://cloud.google.com/container-registry/)